B cells and Plasma Cells

 (2) the influence of aberrant B cell activation and plasma cell formation on immune cell crosstalk in metabolic niches such as the lamina propria of the gut, the adipose tissue, or the skin

-(3) the plasticity and function of gut-derived plasma cells in different immune niches during homeostasis and inflammation.
+(3) the plasticity and function of plasma cells in different immune niches during homeostasis and inflammation.

 (4) the pro-fibrotic potential of B cells – directly by interaction with cells (e.g. fibroblasts, macrophages) or indirectly by changing the inflammatory niche.

-To achieve this, we combine state-of-the-art single-cell analysis (flow and mass cytometry, single-cell RNA sequencing and microscopy), as well as genetic tools to investigate the role of B cells as potential drivers of inflammation during homeostatic and inflammatory conditions.
+To address cell-cell and cell-niche interactions, we employ in vitro co-culture systems, state-of-the-art single-cell analysis methods like advanced multi-colour flow cytometry and single-cell RNA sequencing, but also modern imaging techniques like whole organ 3D imaging and image cytometry.
 We furthermore established collaborations with physicists and microscopists to develop new approaches in order to achieve a more systemic analysis of autoimmune disorders.